 A good independent agent should ask you a number of questions upfront.
-If they don’t we suggest you run for the hills!
+If they don’t I suggest you run for the hills!

 The important thing to know is that each insurance company will look at you differently based upon your background, medical history, and so on.

 The questions below are some of the types of questions you should expect to be asked to help match you to to the carrier that will offer you the most affordable life insurance rates.

 Ok – so here is how it works…

 The better the rate class you are offered by the insurance company the lower your rates will be.